Why Am I Not Getting Calls From Google Ads?

 Challenge: Poor ad copy is advertising content that fails to capture attention or properly explain the value of your product or service.

-One of the reasons your Google Ads may not be performing well is poor ad copy.
-People may not call or click on your advertisement if the copy is unclear or unattractive.
+One reason your Google Ads may not be performing well is poor ad copy.
+If the copy is unclear or unattractive, people may not call or click on your advertisement.

 Ads that do not attract attention or clearly describe what you offer are easily ignored, which means you will not achieve the desired results.